safurniss/AzureFiles2BlobStorage/README.md

 # AzureFiles2BlobStorage

 .SYNOPSIS
-   This PowerShell script is intended to be run by an Azure Automation Account.
+   This PowerShell script is intended to be run by an Azure Functional App.
 The script will copy files from an Azure Files Share to an Azure Blob Container and overwrite existing files.

 .AUTHOR
 	Stephen Furniss

 .DESCRIPTION
- 	This script uses an Azure Automation Account running as its Managed Identity to automate to transfer of
+ 	This script uses an Azure Functional App running as its Managed Identity to automate to transfer of
-	files between an Azure File Share and an Azure Blob Container using PowerShell via a Runbook.
+	files between an Azure File Share and an Azure Blob Container using PowerShell.

 .REQUIREMENTS
 	PowerShell Version:
-	PowerShell Modules: Az.Accounts,Az.ContainerInstance,Az.Storage
+	PowerShell Modules:

 .PARAMETER <paramName>
    $AzureSubscriptionName - the name of your Azure subscription which the storage accounts and